hugopl/crystal-tree-sitter/README.md

 Crystal bindings for [tree-sitter](https://github.com/tree-sitter/tree-sitter) API.

+It works by reading the tree-sitter CLI configuration file to locate where the parsers can be found, then it loads the parsers shared objects at runtime when needed.
+So any parser available on tree-sitter-cli must be available on Crystal.

-I made this shard to be used by [Tijolo](https://github.com/hugopl/tijolo), so any missing API is because I didn't need it yet.
+I made this shard to be used by [Tijolo](https://github.com/hugopl/tijolo), so any missing API is because I didn't need it or I haven't had time to work on it yet, probably the last one.

 ## Installation